tomas-fryza/avr-course/Labs/06-lcd/README.md

    ![SimulIDE](Images/screenshot_simulide_lcd.png)

-2. Test the library functions `lcd_gotoxy()`, `lcd_puts()`, `lcd_putc()` and display strings/characters on the LCD as shown in the figure bellow.
+2. Use library functions `lcd_gotoxy()`, `lcd_puts()`, `lcd_putc()` and display strings/characters on the LCD as shown in the figure bellow.
 Explanation: You will later display the square of seconds at position "a", the process bar at "b", and the rotating text at position "c".
 Note, there is a cursor after letter "c".

    ![LCD screenshot](Images/screenshot_lcd_init.png)